Building on the Momentum

 Triennial 2025 by the numbers

 The impact of public art appears in the moments when people gather, pause, and view a city, and one another, in a new light.
-For the hundreds of thousands of visitors, the 75+ cultural partners, 19 visionary artists, and generous donors who made Triennial 2025: The Exchange possible, you felt it.
+For over 50,000 visitors, the 75+ cultural partners, 19 visionary artists, and generous donors who made Triennial 2025 possible, you felt it.
 You’ve helped start a movement of more—more art and more connection.

 With all new commissions, we’ve helped reimagine how art can belong to everyone.